B3TA-BLOCKER/Computing-and-Artificial-Intelligence/README.md

 The repository is organized into the following directories:

 1. `Assignments`: Completed assignments related to the course.
+2. `Practise Questions`: Sharpen your skills with additional practice questions designed to reinforce the course material
-2. `Quiz Solutions`: Solutions for quizzes conducted during the semester.
+3. `Quiz Solutions`: Solutions for quizzes conducted during the semester.
-3. `Self Learning`: Additional self-learning codes developed independently.
+4. `Self Learning`: Additional self-learning codes developed independently.

 Feel free to navigate through these folders to access specific content based on your interest.